December 13, 2023

 Second holdback gap: no ability to enforce holdback release after contract completion

 The prompt payment regime is enforced by way of adjudication, but the Act makes adjudication presumptively unavailable after a contract or subcontract is completed.
-The problem is that this is precisely when holdback is required to be released in some circumstances.

 It makes little sense for adjudication to be available following publication of a certificate of substantial performance but not contract completion, or following a subcontractor’s last supply but not certification of completion of subcontract.